Entitlement to financial assistance

 If you feel your assessed contribution is not right you should contact the financial assessment officer who completed the assessment to discuss this with them.
 If the assessment is correct and you are still not happy with amount you have been assessed to contribute, you can submit an appeal online via the Appeals process within 28 days of receiving your finalised assessment.
 Read more about Appeal a decision about what you must pay for your care.

 You must inform the Financial Assessment Team of any changes to your capital, income and expenditure.
-They reserve the right to backdate increased charges, resulting from a change in financial circumstances, that was not notified to the financial assessment team.
+They reserve the right to backdate increased charges, resulting from a change in financial circumstances they were not notified of.

 Residential care or nursing home